CompuCell3D/PythonScriptingManual/docs/cell_death.rst

 Cell Death
 ==============================

-This guide covers apoptosis, necrosis, and phagocytosis.
+This guide covers suggested apoptosis, necrosis, and phagocytosis.

 Death by Apoptosis